kbatson/kylebatsonphoto/site/gallery-new.md

   location: Union Square, New York City, New York
   year: 2018
   url: "/assets/photos/L1020154.jpg"
-- title: Spring Street
-  caption: A man and a woman cross the street wearing glasses.
-He is wearing white,
-    she is wearing black.
-He also has reading glasses hanging from the collar of his shirt.
-  location: SoHo, New York City, New York
-  year: 2018
-  url: "/assets/photos/L1020042.jpg"
-- title: Street Crosswing with Yellow and Red
-  year: 2018
-  location: New York City, New York
-  url: "/assets/photos/L1080172-Exposure.jpg"
 - title: Ice Cream Truck, Midtown
   year: 2018
   location: New York City, New York